Tawny Kitaen: Early life

-Julie Ellen Kitaen was born in San Diego, California, on August 5, 1961.
+Julie Ellen Kitaen was born in San Diego, California on August 5, 1961.
 She was the eldest of three children born to Linda Kitaen (née Taylor), a housewife and one-time beauty pageant participant, and Terry Kitaen, an employee of a neon sign company.
 Kitaen's mother was of Irish and Scottish descent, while her father was of Russian-Jewish heritage.
 Kitaen was raised in her father's Jewish faith.

 She began using the nickname "Tawny" at the age of 12 on her own initiative.
 As a child, she struggled with dyslexia, which led to her dropping out of Mission Bay High School.
-At the age of 14, with backstage passes after a Peter Frampton concert at Balboa Stadium, she witnessed the VIP treatment afforded Frampton's girlfriend Penny and aspired to achieve it for herself.
+At the age of 14, with backstage passes after a Peter Frampton concert at Balboa Stadium, she witnessed the VIP treatment afforded to Frampton's girlfriend Penny and aspired to attain it for herself.

 Career

 Kitaen modeled and appeared in television commercials for Jack LaLanne's European Health Spas in the early 1980s.
 In a January 2021 Instagram post a few months before her death, she claimed the experience inspired her to become an actress.

-Kitaen appeared on the cover of Ratt's debut EP Ratt (1983) and the band's debut Atlantic studio album Out of the Cellar (1984).
+Kitaen appeared on the cover of Ratt's debut EP Ratt (1983) and the band's debut studio album Out of the Cellar (1984).
 She was dating the band's guitarist Robbin Crosby at the time.

 Kitaen began her acting career in 1983 with a minor role in the television movie Malibu.
 In 1984, she starred as the title character of the erotic adventure movie The Perils of Gwendoline in the Land of the Yik-Yak, also called Gwendoline.
 Her other film appearances include Bachelor Party (1984) as the bride-to-be of Tom Hanks' character, and starring roles in Witchboard (1986), White Hot (1988), and Dead Tides (1996).

 She appeared in several music videos in the 1980s for the band Whitesnake, including the hits "Here I Go Again", "Still of the Night", "Is This Love", and "The Deeper the Love".
 She also appeared in Ratt's "Back for More" music video.

 From February to July 1989, she appeared as Lisa DiNapoli on the daytime serial Santa Barbara.
 She appeared on Seinfeld as Jerry's girlfriend in the 1991 episode "The Nose Job."
-She appeared in 19 episodes of the TV series The New WKRP in Cincinnati from 1991 to 1993 as nighttime DJ Mona Loveland, who has a show called Mona Til Midnight.
+She appeared in 19 episodes of the TV series The New WKRP in Cincinnati from 1991 to 1993 as nighttime DJ Mona Loveland, who has a show titled Mona Til Midnight.
 She also had recurring parts in Hercules: The Legendary Journeys and co-hosted America's Funniest People from 1992 to 1994.

-Kitaen joined the cast of the sixth edition of the VH1 reality television show The Surreal Life, which began airing in March 2006.
+Kitaen joined the cast of the sixth edition of the reality television show The Surreal Life, which began airing in March 2006.
 She also appeared in the second season of the VH1 reality TV show Celebrity Rehab with Dr. Drew, which began in October 2008.
-She appeared in the Season 4 Episode 12 of Botched, requesting that her breast implants be removed.
+She appeared on Botched, requesting that her breast implants be removed.